 - They may ignore conflict in the relationship or pretend that problems don’t exist.

 INTJs do not show romantic interest or affection in stereotypical ways.
 You must look closely and know them nicely to tell when they’re interested.

 - Finding a love match may be difficult because they have very high standards.

-- They hate to initiate contact with people, so if they do, it’s clear they’re interested.
+- They hate to initiate contact with people, so they’re interested if they do.

-- They value quality time as the most important aspect of being in love.
+- They value quality time as the most critical aspect of being in love.

 - They can be hesitant about open displays of affection, especially in public.

-- In a relationship, they will forgive slights as long as there is honesty and openness.
+- In a relationship, they will forgive slights if there is honesty and openness.